Chothani01/Duplicate-Question-Pairs/streamlit app/readme.md

 - **XGBoost** – Gradient boosting framework for structured data
 - **Random Forest** or other classifiers

-The trained model is serialized using `joblib`:
+The trained model is serialized using `joblib`